Sarbupri: Organization

 In 1952 Sarbupri claimed a membership of around 700,000, although that figure was likely inflated.
-Around 1956 the membership was estimated at around 370-390,000.
+Around 1956 the membership was estimated at 370–390,000.
 Sarbupri published the journal Warta Sarbupri.

 Suparna Sastradiredja was the general secretary throughout the history of the union.

 In 1957, Sarbupri formed a joint coordination body together with seven other estate workers unions.

 Repression and aftermath

 The exact number of Sarbupri members who fell victims of the persecutions following the 1965 coup d'état is not known.
 However, notably, very few former Sarbupri local branch leaders or estate representatives were alive as of the early 1980s.
 Suparna Sastradiredja survived by being in China at the time of the coup.

 In several cases, children of Sarbupri leaders were forced to observe the executions of their fathers.
 For survivors of the repression, their membership in Sarbupri continued to constitute a social stigma for many years to come.
 In the New Order, former Sarbupri members were often blacklisted and fired from employment at plantation estates (although such moves were difficult to implement at estates where around 90% of the staff had once belonged to Sarbupri).
 As late as 1976, mass lay-offs of former Sarbupri members took place in Sumatra, actions motivated by the communist past of these individuals.
 In the wake of the crushing of Sarbupri, use of temporary labour increased markedly.